pantheon-systems/terminus-repository-plugin/README.md

 [![Early Access](https://img.shields.io/badge/Pantheon-Early_Access-yellow?logo=pantheon&color=FFDC28)](https://docs.pantheon.io/oss-support-levels#early-access)

-This Terminus plugin configure directs integration between individual Pantheon sites and individual Github repositories via [Pantheon's GitHub Application](https://docs.pantheon.io/github-application).
+This Terminus plugin configure directs integration between individual Pantheon sites and individual GitHub repositories via [Pantheon's GitHub Application](https://docs.pantheon.io/github-application).
 This plugin will eventually handle direct integration with other Git providers, such as GitLab and Bitbucket.

-To set up the GitHub Application this plugin provides the command 'repository:site:create' and a modified version of 'env:deploy'.
+To set up the GitHub Application this plugin provides the command `repository:site:create` and a modified version of `env:deploy`.

 ## Installation